 Reheating

 To reheat the leftover curry, add it to a non-stick pan, adding more liquid if necessary such as plant-based milk, coconut milk, vegetable broth or stock, or just water, so that the curry can reheat more easily.
+Although, don't add to much extra liquid to start with as the curry may thin down as it heats up.
 Bring the curry to the boil, lower the heat, and simmer for a few minutes or until piping hot throughout.
 Stir the curry frequently as it reheats.

 FAQ'S